-The map features the Southbound Tahoe to Yosemite Trailhead via Kennedy Meadows Pack Station along Highway 108.
-2.67 mile hike from the gate at Kennedy Meadows we encounter the trail East to Kennedy Lake.
+The map features the Southbound Tahoe to Yosemite Trailhead from Kennedy Meadows Pack Station along Highway 108.
+A 2.67 mile hike from the gate at Kennedy Meadows brings us to the trail East to Kennedy Lake.
 At 5.37 miles from the Kennedy Meadows gate we encounter the trail junction on the Southeast end of Relief Reservoir dividing the trail to Relief Valley from our route up to Brown Bear Pass.

 This map contains two updates to the USGS topographic backpacking map.